Unibeautify/sparser/docs-markdown/options.md

 All option names are lowercase complete English words.
 An option name comprising multiple words contains a single underscore between each word, example: `end_comma`.

+The options object is directly available from the *sparser* object.
+This means the options are centrally stored and externally available.
+Here is an example in the browser, `window.sparser.options`.
+The means to externally adjust options are by assigning directly to that object, such as `window.sparser.options.format = "objects"`.

 ## correct
 property   | value
 -----------|---